1. Go to https://edata.bham.ac.uk/

 - Title – If your data is supplementing a publication, a popular title is "Research data supporting "[Title of the corresponding paper]" or similar.
 If you want to promote your dataset as a standalone research output, a meaningful title is recommended.

-- Description - a description of the dataset and why and how the dataset was produced.
+- Description – a description of the dataset and why and how the dataset was produced.
 Providing these details you would help others to comprehend your data.
-If you want to provide full documentation of the dataset, we recommend you upload a readme file.
+If you want to provide full documentation of the dataset (file names, description, abstract), we recommend you to upload a readme file.
 You can use a template (DOCX 13KB) provided from UKDS and also take a look at this example (DOCX 15KB)

-- Keywords - provide keywords describing the dataset.
-They can be the same as the ones describing you publication.
+- Keywords – provide keywords describing the dataset.
+They can be the same as the ones describing any publication the data set supports.

 - Research Data Type – pick the most appropriate type describing your dataset.
 A full set of definitions of research data types is available.

-- Data creators - List all the individuals that were involved in creating the dataset.
+- Data creators – List all the individuals that were involved in creating the dataset.
 Email and ORCID information will help ensure your data sets are linked to you and your publications in 3rd party databases.
 Find out more about ORCIDs and how to create them.

 - Date – this is usually the publication date for the data set, thus the day it is approved.
 As this is difficult to predict, just provide the current month and year and choose “publication” as date type unless you think a different option is more suitable.